 Your new breasts may feel firmer and look rounder.
 It is very important to understand that your breasts will look and feel different after surgery.
 You will have scars where the doctor made the incisions in your skin.
 The skin on your breasts may be numb.
 This usually gets better with time.
 But you may always have some loss of feeling in the nipple area.

 Most breast implants don't last a lifetime.
 Over time, you may need surgery to remove or replace your implants.
-This could cost a lot.

 How It Is Done